The Pride of Arizona: Band Day

 University of Arizona Band Day is a full-day marching band exhibition for high school bands to perform their half-time shows and be adjudicated by professionals in the music education field.
-Approximately 40 high school bands perform throughout the day at Arizona Stadium on the University of Arizona campus, and the Pride of Arizona also appears in two exhibition performances.
+Approximately 40 high school bands perform throughout the day at Casino Del Sol Stadium on the University of Arizona campus, and the Pride of Arizona also appears in two exhibition performances.

 Bands are rated in six professional categories under the standards set forth by the Arizona Marching Band Association: Music, Visual, Percussion, Auxiliary/Color Guard, General Effect, and Placement by Band Size (small to large is division A, AA, AAA, AAAA, and AAAAA).
 Award ceremonies occur twice during the day after the Pride of Arizona exhibition performance and the distinguished “Nunamaker Award” is presented to the most outstanding group(s) of the festival at the end of the day.